-There are many types of mortgages available to homebuyers and refinancers, but most fall under the category of being either fixed rate mortgage or adjustable rate mortgage.
+There are many types of mortgages available to home buyers and refinancers, but most fall under the category of being either fixed rate mortgage or adjustable rate mortgage.
 With a fixed rate mortgage, borrowers lock in an interest rate that does not change for the life of the loan, and their mortgage payments stay the same each month.
 Adjustable rate mortgages (ARMs), on the other hand, are commonly hybrid loans that have a fixed rate for a designated term (usually between 3-10 years) and then transition to adjustable for the remainder of the loan.
 The fixed rate in the initial term of the ARM is generally lower than what is being offered with a straight fixed-rate loan.
 Let Cliffco Mortgage Bankers help find the right type of mortgage for you.

 Benefits of a fixed-rate loan

 Fixed-rate loans are ideal for homeowners who like to budget their money and aren’t planning on selling or refinancing their homes in the near future.
 The best time to lock in a fixed rate is when mortgage rates are low, so you’ll enjoy the low-interest rate for as long as you stay in your home, even if rates go up.